en9apr/sphinx/_build/html/_sources/comments_strings_print_statements.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also get an error by misspelling 'print.'
 Notice that again,
-print shows up as a different color than normal.
+print shows up as a different colour than normal.

 .. testcode::